hamrouni-wajdi/spotify-clone/README.md

 ## Contributing

+### NOTE: Please use [this commit](https://github.com/maqsudtolipov/spotify-clone/tree/d6fd416c308b377c0113dfa2d0529bae2356b1e4) if you want to clone this project.
+I started working V2 and commits after that might not be included in installation steps or create conflicts.

 Contributions to this project are welcome!
 If you would like to contribute, please follow these steps:

 1. Fork the repository